serin113/blifs/README.md

 ./blifs -b boards/gol_glider -r rules/life -n 100 -v -d 1 -o board.out
 ```

-Generate a random 20-wide 40-high board with the seed `12345`, and output the board to `random.out`:
+Generate a random 20-wide 40-high board with a 1/3 (33%) chance of cell being alive, and output the board to `random.out`:
 ```
-./blifs -g 20:40:12345 -o random.out
+./blifs -g 20:40:3 -o random.out
 ```

 ## To-do
 * RLE file compatibility
+* Support for other rule formats
 * ncurses port
 * Adding cells from a board file to a larger board